ChenWenzheng99/CMBLensFlow/A_delens/README.md

 To run these scripts, you only need to:
 1. Modify the **input data directories** specified at the beginning of each script
 2. Set the relevant **configuration parameters** at the end of the scripts
+3. The scripts are MPI-supported

 ---